wayne1116/2019-Google-KickStart/RoundH/README.md

 Each of the cells in the grid is shared by two diagonals.
 If a cell is white, either one of them needs to be flipped to make this cell black.
 Otherwise, none of these two diagonals needs to be flipped.

-For this problem, we can consider each diagonal as a vertex of a graph, and and the squares in the grid are the edges between the two diagonals that affect that square.
+For this problem, we can consider each diagonal as a vertex of a graph, and the squares in the grid are the edges between the two diagonals that affect that square.

 **Implement:**

 - At first, give the unique number to each diagonal

+- Create the new graph that each diagonal as a vertex and the squares in the grid are the edges between the two diagonals that affect that square

+-

 ---